Best Practices

 Why It Matters

-Use structs for INPUT
+Use structs for INPUT and STATE

 Ensures predictable behavior and avoids side effects of reference types.

-Use GetInitialState
+Use GetInitialState for defaults

 Provides a consistent starting state for entities.

-as the source of truth
+Treat STATE as the source of truth

 Prevents desynchronization and maintains consistency between client and server.

-Use GetUnityState
+Use GetUnityState and SetUnityState

-Properly synchronizes Unity components with the STATE
+Properly synchronizes Unity components with the STATE.

-Make SerializeField
+Make SerializeField constants only

 Avoids desynchronization caused by unreconciled changes.